sixeyed/docker-networking-workshop/swarm.md

-# Docker Networking Workshop
+# Swarm Mode Networking in Docker EE

-Hi, welcome to the Docker Networking Workshop!

-You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge and Overlay networking, and finally learning about the Swarm Routing Mesh.
+Docker Enterprise Edition supports swarm mode.
+In this section you'll work through examples of a few basic networking concepts, learn about Bridge and Overlay networking, and finally learning about the Swarm Routing Mesh.

 > **Difficulty**: Beginner to Intermediate